xnetmobile/docs/docs/token.md

 ## Earning `$XNET`

-Token distribution operates on the *XNET Epoch Schedule*.
-An Epoch is two weeks long, landing on a Sunday.
-The very first XNET Epoch was November 28th, 2022.
-On the first or second day of the new epoch, token distribution takes place and the community of XNET builders received tokens commensurate with the hardware deployed, uptime, data throughput and location.
+Token distribution follows the end of XNET Epochs, each epoch lasts two weeks and ends on Sunday.
+Epoch 1 began on November 28th, 2022.
+The amount of tokens each deployer receives is based on numerous vectors such as the hardware deployed, uptime, data throughput and location.

 !!!
 TIP
-    Token rewards will change over time as the network grows and new hardware becomes available.
-Stay on top of the latest earning rates in the tables below.
+    Token rewards will require ongoing oversight and are likely to fluctuate over time.
+As the number of node operators grows and new technologies emerge, the XNET Foundation Working Group, in collaboration with community made XIP proposals, will actively adjust emissions to ensure the network's sustainability as it continues to scale.

 <p style="text-align: center;">
 <a href="/token/wifi-8-24.png" data-fancybox="gallery">